Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations

+Our findings are widely applicable to different experimental configurations presently being used in the community, from photon systems to circuit QED.

-The rest of this paper is organized as follows: First, we introduce the relevant theory for the system Hamiltonian in \cref{sec:theory}, followed by a brief overview of the theory behind the MPS and frequency-based scattering theory approaches used to generate results.
+The rest of our paper is organized as follows.
+First, we introduce the relevant theory for the system Hamiltonian in \cref{sec:theory}, followed by a brief overview of the theory behind the MPS and frequency-based scattering theory approaches used to generate results.
 We then present results in \cref{sec:results}, first using top-hat temporal pulse envelopes for ease of analysis, and then followed by similar results in the case of Gaussian temporal pulse envelopes for realism.
+We continue in \cref{sec:Discussion} with discussing the experimental prospects of possible implementations to generate the 2-photon states of interest from single photon sources, and some of the physical implications and applications of this work.
 Finally, in \cref{sec:conclusions} we conclude, summarizing our results and stressing the experimental feasibility of many of our observations.